Carrington Park - Enviro-scape Master Plan

 Thanks for the opportunity to vote on the 3 suggested options.
 I am concerned that Option 3 proposes a permanently open gate at Weld Street!
 How will dogs be contained in the park??
 Surely this is a serious safety hazard if dogs are able to escape at their will...
 I don't understand the benefit of this and can't find any explanation anywhere.

-emmaheff asked over 6 years ago
+emmaheff asked about 7 years ago

 Thank you for your question.